usdot-its-jpo-data-portal/cv-ingest-to-lake/README.md

 If you plan to deploy the script on your local machine, you need the following:

 1. Have access to Python 3.6+.
 You can check your python version by entering `python --version` and `python3 --version` in command line.
 2. Have access to the command line of a machine.
 If you're using a Mac, the command line can be accessed via the [Terminal](https://support.apple.com/guide/terminal/welcome/mac), which comes with Mac OS.
-If you're using a PC, the command line can be accessed via the Command Prompt, which comes with Windows, or via [Cygwin64](https://www.cygwin.com/), a suite of open source tools that allow you to run something similar to Linux on Windows.
+If you're using a Windows PC, the command line can be accessed via the Command Prompt, which comes with Windows, or via [Cygwin64](https://www.cygwin.com/), a suite of open source tools that allow you to run something similar to Linux on Windows.
 3. Have your own Free Amazon Web Services account.
 	- Create one at http://aws.amazon.com
 4. Obtain Access Keys: